Three Types of Sponsorships Creators Should Know About

 1. Upfront Deals:

 The first type of deal, the “upfront” deal, is one in which a creator is paid a guaranteed amount upfront in exchange for the creation and publication of content.
 These deals are straightforward and generally priced based on the expected exposure or views a piece of content will generate in the first 30 days after publication.
-For YouTube ads, we typically see rates between $25 and $150 per 1,000 views the video is expected to generate.
-So if you generate 10,000 views on a video, you can expect anywhere between $250 and $1,500 for a sponsored shoutout.
-There are ways to increase these rates by agreeing with a brand to align your content topic with the brand partnership, creating an exclusive partnership that bars you from working with competitors, etc. However, generally, you’ll find yourself in this range.
+For example, with YouTube ads, rates are based on a CPM (Cost Per 1,000 Impressions) model based on the views the video is expected to generate.
+So if you generate 10,000 views on a video, and you are paid a $75 CPM you can expect to earn about $750 for a sponsored shoutout.
+There are ways to increase these rates by agreeing with a brand to align your content topic with the brand partnership, creating an exclusive partnership that bars you from working with competitors, etc.

 2. Affiliate Deals: